Aquatic Therapy (main hospital location only)

 Our skilled therapists are able to provide evaluations, education, and fitting services for adaptive equipment and seating.

-Our therapists help children recover from burn injuries through exercise, positioning, splinting, casting, ambulation, and fitting with pressure garments in order to maximize full use of the extremity.
+Our therapists help children recover from burn injuries through exercise, positioning, splinting, casting, ambulation, and fitting with pressure garments in order to aid in scar management for maximizing healing and functional use of the affected area.

 Feeding and Oral Pharyngeal Motility (OPM) Studies

-These studies help improve oral motor skills in children with feeding and swallowing issues.
+Feeding therapy addresses oral motor and oral sensory processing skills which may affect a child's ability to safely take in food and liquids by mouth.
+Our occupational therapists assist in completion of OPMs.
+These studies help evaluate oral motor skills in children with feeding and swallowing issues.
 Common diagnoses include children with cerebral palsy, Down Syndrome, and other genetic syndromes; premature infants, and children with brain injuries.

 Sensory integrative therapy improves motor coordination, body awareness and eye/hand coordination.
 Some children have no other condition other than difficulty with sensory integration while sensory processing dysfunction can be found in children with some learning disabilities, autism spectrum disorders, and head injuries.